 How Migraines can be treated

-Migraine is more than just a headache, although that is the major symptom in most people.
-It has a neurological basis, and frequently involves symptoms such as visual disturbances (flashing lights, for example), nausea and vomiting.
-Attacks can last anywhere from a few hours to three days, and vary from person to person in severity and frequency.
-More information about the different types of migraine can be found here.
+Migraine are more than just headaches, although that is the major symptom in most people.
+It has a neurological basis and frequently involves symptoms such as visual disturbances (e.g., flashing lights), nausea, and vomiting.
+Attacks can last anywhere from a few hours to three days and vary in severity and frequency from person to person.
+For more information on the various types of migraine, please visit this link.

 Depending on the severity, type, and frequency of your symptoms, there are three methods of treating migraines, each covering several options.
-Drug free methods may work for some people.
-Over the counter medications might be enough for others.
+Drug-free methods may work for some people.
+Over-the-counter medications might be enough for others.
 And some people will need prescription medicines.
-Let's look at each in turn.
+Let's examine each one in turn.

 A quick note on migraine and pregnancy: Many of the treatment options explored here are not considered safe during pregnancy.
-If you are pregnant, or breastfeeding, consult your doctor before beginning any kind of treatment.
+If you are pregnant or breastfeeding, consult your doctor before beginning any treatment.

 Feverfew - This is a herb which is taken regularly as a preventative measure.
 It can be taken as tablets, tincture, or tea.
-It is not suitable for everyone, so check with your doctor if you have pre-existing medical conditions.
+It is not suitable for everyone; please consult your doctor if you have pre-existing medical conditions.

 Supplements and herbs - Several herbs and supplements have been trialled in the treatment of migraine.
-The most promising results come from the use of coenzyme Q10, riboflavin, and magnesium.
+The most promising results have been obtained from the use of coenzyme Q10, riboflavin, and magnesium.

 Speak to a pharmacist about which painkiller is most suitable for your pain.
 Paracetamol, aspirin, ibuprofen, and codeine have all been used for the symptomatic relief of migraine.